-How an African NGO hosted an Omdena AI challenge to bring solar energy to Nigeria through data science and machine learning.
+How an African NGO hosted an Omdena AI challenge to stop the Nigerian energy crisis through data science and machine learning.

 By Omdena Partner Ademola Eric Adewumi